survivejs/webpack-book/manuscript/developing/01_getting_started.md

 1. Build the project using `node_modules/.bin/wp --mode production`.
 You can try the `development` and `none` modes too.
 2. Enter the build directory using `cd dist`.
 3. Run the server using `serve` (`npm add serve -g` or `npx serve`) or a similar command you are familiar with.

+T> The `none` mode doesn't apply any defaults.
+Use it for debugging.

 {pagebreak}